BioMachineLearning/bioml-webpage/pages/02.publications/default.md

 ### Peer-reviewed articles

 #### 2020
+**More than smell.
+COVID-19 is associated with severe impairment of smell, taste, and chemesthesis.** <br/>
+Parma V, and members of the GCCR consortium<sup>&ddagger;</sup> (2020). <br/>
+Chemical Senses, *in press*, bjaa041, [https://doi.org/10.1093/chemse/bjaa041](bjaa041, https://doi.org/10.1093/chemse/bjaa041)
+&ddagger;: including M Schmuker and R Kumar.
+Full author list is provided with the medrxiv entry.

 **Sparse Coding with a Somato-Dendritic rule.<br/>** Drix D, Hafner V, Schmuker M (2018).  <br/>
 Accepted for publication in Neural Networks.
 Preprint at